googleinterns/static-analyzer/readme.txt

         3. a verbose json report which delineates all of the issues found by the scans.
 This can be found in the reports directory
     After every session of scans a new set of these three reports are generated.
 The latter two being files differentiated from other scans by timestamps.

+WARNINGS
+    Currently it is not recommended to run this program parallely due to certain static analyzers interacting withthem selves